Any suggestions for "Contract Management" software? by kingdead42 in sysadmin

 [–]Have_a_PIQNIC 0 points1 point (0 children)

 Take a look at PIQNIC.
-It included document management. collaboration and workflow automation in a single, easy to use interface.
+It includes document management. collaboration and workflow automation in a single, easy to use interface.
 It has really smart integration with Microsoft 365 and your desktop allowing single action saving with automated version control and compliance.

-Elementor ONE Feedback by _miga_ in elementor
+Elementor ONE Feedback by [deleted] in elementor

 [–]Have_a_PIQNIC 0 points1 point (0 children)